urbantrout/docs/en/plugin-intro.md

 - `package/name` with your package name.
 - `ns\\prefix\\` with your namespace prefix.
 (Use double-backslashes because JSON, and note this must end with `\\`.)
+- `you@example.com` with your support email.
-- `pluginHandle` with your plugin handle.
+- `plugin-handle` with your plugin handle.
 - `Plugin Name` with your plugin name.
 - `Developer Name` with your name, or the organization name that the plugin should be attributed to.
 - `https://developer-url.com` with the URL to the website the developer name should link to in the Control Panel.